IIIF/api/source/api/image/2.1/index.md

 ```
 {: .urltemplate}

-The server _MAY_ include this link header on the Image Information response, however it is unnecessary as it is included in the JSON representation retrieved.
+The server _MAY_ include this link header on the image information response, however it is unnecessary as it is included in the JSON representation retrieved.

 ##  5. Image Information